Access to detention facilities

 Swiss Refugee Council Visit Website

-Lawyers and UNHCR have access to detention centres.
+Lawyers have access to detention centres.
 Family members have access during visiting hours.
 Access is dependent on the rules that apply in the detention centre (Hausordnung) and may vary significantly.[1]
-Regarding the access of NGOs, according to the experience of Amnesty International, a personal authorisation must be obtained in advance in order to visit the facilities.
-Usually visitors from NGOs need to know and communicate the name of the person they want to visit.
+Regarding the access of NGOs, according to the experience of Amnesty International, a personal authorisation must be obtained in advance to visit the facilities.
+Usually, visitors from NGOs need to know and communicate the name of the person they want to visit.
+UNHCR would in theory have access to detention centres, but they do not conduct regular visits.[2]

 As regards airport transit zones, third parties are usually not allowed to visit.
-Church representatives can access the centre on presentation of their accreditation as long as they announce their arrival and departure with the staff running the holding centre in the transit zone.
-IOM has access to the detention centres.
+Church representatives can access the centre on presentation of their accreditation if they announce their arrival and departure with the staff running the holding centre in the transit zone.
+IOM has access to the transit zones at airports.

-Since the introduction of the new asylum procedure on 1 March 2019, persons who apply for asylum at the airport and are confined in the transit area systematically get free legal representation like all other asylum seekers (see also Section on Border procedure (border and transit zones).
-The organisations mandated for the region Zurich (RBS Bern) and West Switzerland (Caritas Suisse) have access to the transit zones and have a regular presence there for the relevant steps of the procedure.
+Persons who apply for asylum at the airport and are confined in the transit area systematically get free legal representation like all other asylum applicants (see also Border procedure (border and transit zones)).
+The organisation mandated for the region West Switzerland (Caritas Suisse) has access to the transit zones and have a regular presence there for the relevant steps of the procedure.

 [1] The visiting rights and the concrete modus is also taken up by the NCPT in its reports.

-[2] Sicherheitsdirektion, Besucherinformationen, available in German at: https://bit.ly/2T1ORjP; Direction de la sécurité, Informations aux visiteurs, available in French at: https://bit.ly/39Pqqgj.
+[3] Sicherheitsdirektion, Besucherinformationen, available in German here.
+Direction de la sécurité, Informations aux visiteurs, available in French here.

 Table of contents